ajorgensen89/project4/testing.md

 ![Views](/media/readme-images/PYForumViews.png)<br>
 <hr>

-### Test pylint for Bookings and Forum App.
+## Test pylint for Bookings and Forum App.

-## Tests
+## Test in Django - TestCase
-[Django Test Suite](https://docs.djangoproject.com/en/4.2/topics/testing/) can be used for tests to validate if code is working as expected.<br>
+[Django Test Suite](https://docs.djangoproject.com/en/4.2/topics/testing/) has a built-in testing framework that can be used for tests to validate if code is working as expected using **TestCase**.<br>
 Tests can be ran by entering 'python filename.py test' in CLI on cloud coding development environment.
 For this project the CLI input was 'python manage.py test' and the coding environment was [Gitpod](https://www.gitpod.io).<br>
 Test CLI.<br>
 ![Test CLI entry](media/readme-images/TestCLI.png)<br>